 - After twenty minutes add the cornstarch mixture and stir well.

-- When sauce begins to thicken, let simmer at a very low temperature for ten minutes.
+- When the sauce begins to thicken, let simmer at a very low temperature for ten minutes.

 - Remove from heat and let cool to room temperature.
 The sauce will be similar in thickness to the steak sauce.